 Alex Rozenfeld founded Climate Impact Capital, LLC in 2016 to help fill the market gap for early stage companies and investors seeking to make an impact on climate change.
 With 20 years of energy and innovation experience, Alex has worked extensively internationally as an entrepreneur, angel investor, and business developer and venture capitalist for Fortune 500 companies.
 His main focus has been on bringing corporations and entrepreneurs together to impact one of the world’s largest challenges – sustainable and plentiful energy access.
 He has been investing in energy technologies since 2001, including hydrogen, fuel cells, and energy storage.
 Notable roles have included involvement in the earliest H2 vehicle station in California, an international energy GameChanger, and the founding member and President at Shell Technology Ventures, LLC.
 Alex has been an active supporter of the energy entrepreneurship community as an energy co-chair of the Houston Angel Network, chair of the Energy Initiative at The Center for Houston’s Future, Advisory Board member of the Rice Alliance for Technology and Entrepreneurship, and an active adviser to many energy companies.
 Under Alex’s leadership, Climate Impact Capital supported the launch of Texas Innovates, a non-profit hardtech incubator working on energy and water challenges, where Alex is President of the BoD, and the Climate Salon, a peer network for climate investors.
 His work also includes international roles, such as the Advisory Board to the Energy Innovation Initiative at World Economic Forum (WEF).
 Alex holds BSE magna cum laude from Princeton University, a degree from the Woodrow Wilson School of Public and International Affairs, and an MBA from MIT’s Sloan School of Management.

-Jonathan Hargrove is Director of Power and Gas Trading at Invenergy, a leading privately held global developer and operator based in Chicago.
-In his current role, he built and leads the commercial trading team executing hedge strategies for the merchant fleet of renewable and thermal generation assets in North America.
-Additionally, Jonathan negotiates commercial contracts and credit structures in domestic and international markets to support both new build and existing projects.
+Jonathan Hargrove is Head of Commercial Optimization Americas for RWE Renewables.
+In his current role, he leads the commercial optimization and trading team executing hedge strategies for the merchant fleet of renewable generation assets in North America.
+Jonathan originates and negotiates commercial contracts to support both new build and existing projects.

 Jonathan has more than 18 years of business and consulting experience in the energy industry.
-Prior to Invenergy, Jonathan worked on the trading desks of Credit Suisse, Morgan Stanley and AES, and was part of the founding member teams at MP2 Energy and Sumer Capital.
+Prior to RWE Renewables, Jonathan built and lead the Commercial Trading desk at Invenergy.
+In his career, he has worked on the trading desks of Credit Suisse, Morgan Stanley and AES and was part of the founding member teams at MP2 Energy and Sumer Capital.
 Jonathan has experience in power, natural gas and environmental trading as well as both wholesale and retail portfolio management.
 Jonathan spent five years with Accenture partnering with energy companies on commercial strategies, business capabilities and operating frameworks while evaluating and implementing supporting technology.

 Jonathan holds a BS in Finance from Lehigh University and an MBA from The University of Chicago Booth School of Business.